English

 Visit the Blue Mountains Villages

-The Blue Mountains are home to several charming villages like Leura, Katoomba, and Blackheath.
-These towns offer a range of amenities, including cafes, boutiques, and galleries, making them perfect spots to relax and refuel during your day trip.
+The Blue Mountains host charming villages like Leura, Katoomba, and Blackheath, offering cafes, boutiques, and galleries, perfect for relaxing and refueling during a day trip.

 Plan your visit to Blue Mountains National Park